magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 no matter through how many lifetimes, if the causes for becoming and birth still exist, the consciousness is likely to try and take birth in a place it is familiar with.
 I think we are just too fearful about all of this. don’t go crying about it too much.
-Think about this. ‘’ – kamma drives beings into their various births – they don’t go very far.
+Think about this. ‘*Kammaṃ satte vibhajati*’ – kamma drives beings into their various births – they don’t go very far.
 Spinning back and forth through the round of births, that is all, just changing appearances, appearing with a different face next time, but we don’t know it.
 Just coming and going, going and returning in the loop of saṃsāra, not really going anywhere.
 Just staying there.
 Like a mango that is shaken off the tree, like the snare that does not get the wasps’ nest and falls to the ground; it is not going anywhere.
 It is just staying there.
-So the Buddha said, ‘’: let your only aim be Nibbāna.
+So the Buddha said, ‘*Nibbāna paccayo hotu*’: let your only aim be Nibbāna.
 Strive hard to accomplish this; don’t end up like the mango falling to the ground and going nowhere.

 Transform your sense of things like this.
 If you can change it you will know great peace.
 Change, please; come to see and know.
 These are things